oltodosel/interSubs/README.md

 Requirements
 ------------
-   - mpv 0.25 (I don't know if it will work with mpv front-ends.)
+   - mpv 0.27 (I don't know if it will work with mpv front-ends.)
    - Python 3
    - numpy (pip)
    - beautifulsoup4 (pip)
+   - mttkinter (pip) (works without it, but slower)
    - Tcl/Tk 8.6.6
    - Lua
    - pkill